 - Titled International events

-- Ordinary International events
+- International Ordinary events/races

 - International cruises

-- National events
+- National and local events

-- Private or club events
+- Private meetings or club events

 104 - NON APPROVED RACES

 Races not organised according to UIM rules are not to be recognised and all officials and Drivers who take any part in such races are suspended or excluded if offence recurs.
 The same applies to powerboating events not approved by National Authorities.